-Counseling and other mental health services for victims of sexual assault are available on campus and in the community.
-Students and employees may use the Health Services Center or Student Counseling,

-Assessment and Development Center.
-Employees of the University may be able to seek help through the Employee Assistance Program.
-Community mental health agencies, such as the Southeast Arkansas Behavioral Healthcare Mental Health Facility.
+Counseling and other mental health services for victims, including those of sexual assault, are available on campus and in the community.
+Students and employees may use the Health Services Center or Student Counseling, Assessment and Development Center.
+Employees of the University may be able to seek help through the Employee Assistance Program (EAP) or community mental health agencies, such as the Southeast Arkansas Behavioral Healthcare Mental Health Facility may be available.
 Additionally, counselors and psychotherapists in private practice in the area can provide individual and group therapy.
-Coalition Against Against Spouse Abuse (CASA), Women's Shelter or Domestic Violence and Rape Crisis Programs may assist with making referrals for individual counseling and support groups and in identifying non-counseling campus and community resources that may be of additional help and serve as a victim advocate upon request.
-Students and employees may contact any of the agencies listed below for counseling assistance.
+The Coalition Against Spouse Abuse (CASA) Women's Shelter or Domestic Violence and Rape Crisis Programs may assist with making referrals for individual counseling and support groups and in identifying non-counseling campus and community resources help and serve as a victim advocate upon request.